zikula-modules/Scribite/docs/en/installationAndUsage.markdown

-If you would like to assign specific editor parameters to a textarea for use in the  template or you would like to disable one of the textareas (but not all of them) on a page, you can do so in the template override section.
-These parameters will be applied to the editors config object as appropriate.
+If you would like to assign specific editor parameters to a textarea for use in the  template or you would like to disable one of the textareas (but not all of them) on a page, you can do so in the textarea override section.
+These parameters will be applied to the editor's config object as appropriate.
 Not every editor supports custom configuration nor does the included plugin version necessarily implement the custom config, if available.
+(Currently, only CKEditor and TinyMCE support parameter overrides.)
 The parameters and their values must make sense to the editor or they could cause unusual behavior in the editor.
 Values here will override default values in editorheader.tpl.

 In order to make param overrides work, a functional knowledge of the editor and its underlying configuration mechanism will be required.